fusioninventory/fusioninventory.github.io/documentation/agent/installation/windows/index.md

-You can find the manual of the FusionInventory Agent installer for Microsoft Windows [here]({{ site.baseurl }}/documentation/agent/installation/windows/windows-installer-2.3.x-command-line.html).
+You can find the [manual of the FusionInventory Agent installer for Microsoft Windows]({{ site.baseurl }}/documentation/agent/installation/windows/windows-installer-2.3.x-command-line.html).